isomerpages/moe-xinghuapri/_programmes/Programme for Active Learning (PAL).md

 PAL was conceptualised to achieve the following objectives:

-*   Provide pupils with broad exposure and experiences through fun and varied activities in two broad areas - Sports & Games and Outdoor Education and Performing Arts (Music and Dance) and Visual Arts.
+*   Provide pupils with broad exposure and experiences through fun and varied activities in two broad areas - Sports &amp; Games and Outdoor Education and Performing Arts (Music and Dance) and Visual Arts.

 *   Facilitate holistic development of pupils in the 5 domains, that is, moral, cognitive, physical, social and aesthetics